scope-ink/docs/content/introduction/which-languages-are-supported.md

 ## Which Languages are Supported?

 We support all languages.
-If it is supported by one of our trusted repositories, it is trusted by Scope. s
+If it is supported by one of our trusted repositories, it is trusted by Scope.